Scientist / Senior Scientist, Drug Discovery Biology & Translational Medicine

 About the role

-We are seeking an experienced, enthusiastic and highly motivated cell and molecular biologist to join our team.
-With a strong background in cell-based assay development, cell line engineering, SAR screening, and a track record of contributing to multidisciplinary drug discovery teams, this position will play a critical role in driving Treeline’s portfolio forward.
-You will also play a key role in the validation and selection of the next generation of oncology targets using cellular and molecular biology, biochemistry, genetics, functional genomics, and various state-of-the-art scientific approaches.
-You will closely collaborate with other biologists, medicinal and computational chemists, structural biologists, biochemists, biophysicists, and data scientists to test therapeutic hypotheses and enable forward progress of drug discovery programs.
+We are seeking an experienced, enthusiastic and highly motivated cancer biologist to join our team.
+With a strong background in cell-based assay development, cell line engineering, in vivo oncology models, and a track record of contributing to multidisciplinary drug discovery teams, this position will play a critical role in advancing Treeline’s portfolio.
+You will collaboratively make key contributions to the validation and selection of the next generation of oncology targets using various state-of-the-art scientific approaches.
 Additionally, you will drive advances in technology, infrastructure, and biology to accelerate the path to medicines.

 You thrive in a fast-paced and matrixed discovery environment requiring scientific curiosity and rigor.
 With a drive to succeed, you are an innovative, detail-oriented, and a critical thinker who enjoys multidisciplinary collaborations to tackle difficult scientific challenges and move programs forward.